axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 -----------------------

 With Axon Express Management, administrator can import/export Express workflows in JSON format.
-Tthis feature is put in :ref:`Admin Settings <settings-admin-settings>`.
+This feature is put in :ref:`Admin Settings <settings-admin-settings>`.

 .. figure:: images/express-management-tab.png